Monday Night Baseball

-Gwynn was not available to cover early season games due to the fact that he was also the head baseball coach at San Diego State University.

-Controversy

-On May 10, 2006, after a long day of drinking and golfing with comedian Bill Murray, MNB analyst Rick Sutcliffe attended a night game between the San Diego Padres and Milwaukee Brewers in San Diego.
-He was invited to the booth with 4SD broadcasters Mark Grant and Matt Vasgersian where he began a rambling and incoherent interview by saying, "It ain't that busy, it ain't that busy."
-He then rambled on about off-the-wall subjects such as George Clooney and his daughter's "mission."
-After he asked Matt Vasgersian what he was still doing in San Diego, his microphone was finally cut off.

-As a result, he apologized and ESPN suspended Sutcliffe for one game the next week.

-Monday Night Baseball on other networks

-FS1 (2016, 2020-present)

-FS1 has aired Monday night games as well:

-History (1967–1988)
+History

-The NBC years (1966–1975)
+The NBC years (1967–1975)

 Monday Night Baseball was born on October 19, 1966, when NBC signed a three-year contract to televise the game.
 Under the deal, NBC paid roughly $6 million per year for the 25 Games of the Week, $6.1 million for the 1967 World Series and 1967 All-Star Game, and $6.5 million for the 1968 World Series and 1968 All-Star Game.
 This brought the total value of the contract (which included three Monday night telecasts each season) up to $30.6 million.

 From 1972–1975 NBC televised Monday games under a contract worth $72 million.
 In 1973, NBC extended the Monday night telecasts to 15 straight (with a local blackout).
-September 1, 1975 saw NBC's last Monday Night Baseball game, in which the Montréal Expos beat the Philadelphia Phillies 6–5.
+September 1, 1975 saw NBC's last Monday Night Baseball game, in which the Montreal Expos beat the Philadelphia Phillies 6–5.

 Curt Gowdy called the Monday night games with Tony Kubek from 1972 to 1974, the pair being joined in 1973 and 1974 by various guest commentators from both in and out of the baseball world.
 Jim Simpson and Maury Wills called the secondary backup games.
 Joe Garagiola hosted NBC's pregame show, The Baseball World of Joe Garagiola, and teamed with Gowdy to call the games in 1975.